-Туре Marker Default Text Markup Modification Yellow: Any difference that is neither an addition nor a conflict is marked as a change. returnEDI EDITm Deletion Any text that has been deleted from one of the revisions of the file that you are comparing. - Strike-out: 127 m CountOfTypeOccura

-Туре Marker Default Text Markup Addition Text that has been added to one of the revisions of the file that you are comparing. - Green: //AI Conflict Text that has been changed in one of the two revisions, and that somehow conflicts with the same text in the other revision.
+Туре Marker Default Text Markup Modification Any difference that is neither an addition nor a conflict is marked as a change.
+Yellow: returnEDI EDITM Deletion Any text that has been deleted from one of the revisions of the file that you are comparing.
+Strike-out: 127 m_CountOfTypeOccura Addition Text that has been added to one of the revisions of the file that you are comparing. - Green: //AI Conflict Text that has been changed in one of the two revisions, and that somehow conflicts with the same text in the other revision.
 You must resolve any conflicts if you want to merge two revisions of a file during check-in.
-See "Reviewing and Resolving Conflicts" on page 389. - Gray: Move Any text that has been moved in one of the revisions of the file you are comparing.
+See "Reviewing and Resolving Conflicts" on page 361.
+Gray: Move Any text that has been moved in one of the revisions of the file you are comparing.
 Blue: